manas0615/RecoverAI/README.md

 Execution → Verification → Outcome**

 The audit surface is designed for investigation rather than execution.

 Historical context is preserved from the event itself rather than silently reconstructed from the case's current state.

-The audit repository is append-oriented: it exposes event insertion and retrieval, not ordinary editing of historical events.
+The audit repository is append-oriented: historical events are inserted and retrieved, not ordinarily edited through the application.

 ---